springer-math/Mathematics-of-Epidemics-on-Networks/EoN/tests/readme.md

 	.....................
 	sort a sorted list: Mean +- std dev: 93.4 us +- 7.4 us

 The benchmark file generated for each execution include the environment context(so you could do a apple-2-apple comparison of benchmarks later on).
-It is at the tail end of the json file generated and can also be displayed by:
+It is stored at the end of the json file generated and can also be displayed by:

 	python -m perf metadata bench.json
 	Metadata: